25 top facts about birds

 Mourning dove sitting on flowerpot saucer with frozen water in it.

-Frozen water dish.
-(Vicki’s Nature / Flickr; CC)
+Frozen water dish with Mourning Dove, Zenaida macroura (Vicki’s Nature / Flickr; CC)

-—it can be more vital than food.
+Water can be more vital than food.
 This Mourning Dove looks like it needed a long, satisfying drink, but what it found was ice.
 A birdbath with a heater can change that by giving birds access to liquid water when it’s freezing outside.
-(Heated birdbaths placed close to the ground will give all animals a drink—but thread the electric cord through a PVC pipe to keep it protected from chewing rodents.
+(Heated birdbaths placed close to the ground will provide all animals with a drink—but thread the electric cord through a PVC pipe to protect it from chewing rodents.

 Male Northern Cardinal in a snowstorm, with fluffy feathers and sleet sticking to his head

-Male Northern Cardinal in a snowstorm. (© Carolyn Russell)
+Male Northern Cardinal, Cardinalis cardinalis, in a snowstorm (© Carolyn Russell)

-When snow covers the ground, how do birds find food?
 Ground-feeding birds look for bare spots and mine them thoroughly for seeds and insects.
-Birds also explore crevices in woodpiles and rock piles, and cling to old flowers and pick at the heads.
+They also explore crevices in woodpiles and rock piles and cling to old flowers to pick at their heads.
 If necessary, they try to scratch through the snow.
 Their situation can grow dire when snow is deep and long-lasting.

 Male Spotted-woodpecker lying on its side while chipping at icy snow with his beak

-He’s crouched down, trying to eat snow.
-It’s a struggle for birds to find liquid water when everything’s frozen.
+The Spotted Woodpecker above is crouched down, trying to eat snow because it’s such a struggle for birds to find liquid water when everything’s frozen.
 Covered with layers of fluffy, insulating down, they’re pretty prepared for winter’s cold temperatures.
-But finding water and fatty foods for energy—and plenty of it—is key to their survival.
+But finding water and fatty foods for energy—and plenty of it—is crucial to their survival.
 Small birds can’t peck through frozen ground and ice.
-Birds’ ability to fly farther south helps them out, and we sometimes see unexpected species at our feeders.
+Birds’ ability to fly farther south helps them out, and sometimes surprising birds will appear at feeders.

 Birds and cats don’t mix